 It's important to create deadlines not only for the overall project but also for each review and approval stage.

 This will allow you to provide contextual reminders, which will take the time management out of enforcing deadlines and help identify any potential delays or roadblocks before they happen.

 The review and approval process can be a very time-consuming process.
 But you’ve got to get it right to avoid fines and prevent your brand reputation from being tarnished.

-So, it’s important to follow the best practices mentioned above and invest in tools that help you streamline the project workflow management process, offer creative workflow solutions, and reduce the number of revision cycles to launch products on time.
+So, it’s important to follow the best practices mentioned above and invest in tools that help you streamline the project workflow management process, enable effective brand asset management, offer creative workflow solutions, and reduce the number of revision cycles to launch products on time.